-The accounting for a business combination requires the excess of the purchase price for the acquisition over the net book value of assets acquired to be allocated to the identifiable assets of the acquired entity.
-Any unallocated portion is recognized as goodwill.
+We account for business acquisitions by allocating the purchase price to tangible and intangible assets acquired and liabilities assumed at their fair values; the excess of the purchase price over the allocated amount is recorded as goodwill.
 We engaged an independent third-party valuation specialist to assist with the fair value allocation of the purchase price paid for the acquisition of Plex to intangible assets.
 This required the use of several assumptions and estimates including the customer attrition rate, forecasted cash flows attributable to existing customers, and the discount rate for the customer relationship intangible asset and the royalty rate, forecasted revenue growth rates, and the discount rate for the technology intangible asset.
 Although we believe the assumptions and estimates made were reasonable and appropriate, these estimates require judgment and are based in part on historical experience and information obtained from Plex management.

 The key assumption requiring the use of judgement in the valuation of the customer relationship intangible asset was the customer attrition rate of 5 percent.
 This rate was selected based on historical experience and information obtained from Plex management.
 A change in the customer attrition rate of 250 basis points would result in a change of \$63 million in intangible assets.
 The key assumptions requiring the use of judgement in the valuation of the technology intangible asset were the royalty rate of 25 percent and the obsolescence factor.
-The royalty rate was based on a detailed analysis considering the importance of the technology to the overall enterprise and market royalty data.
+The rovalty rate was based on a detailed analysis considering the importance of the technology to the overall enterprise and market royalty data.
 A change in the royalty rate of 500 basis points would result in a change of \$47 million in intangible assets.
 The obsolescence factor was calculated assuming phase out over ten years based on discussions with Plex management, the nature of the technology, its integration into customers' manufacturing systems, and other third-party information for similar transactions.
 A two-year change in this assumption would result in a change of \$52 million in intangible assets.